biswas-ahana/biswas-ahana.github.io/index.md

 I'm a third-year Information Science PhD student at the University of Pittsburgh working with [Prof. Yu-Ru Lin](http://www.yurulin.com/).
 My research explores how individuals interact and behave in digital spaces, focusing on what captures people’s attention online, how information spreads, and how communities form and evolve within cyber-social spaces.
 I study the role of network structures in shaping online behaviors and social dynamics, using Machine Learning and NLP methods to analyze large-scale datasets from platforms such as Twitter/X, Facebook, and TikTok.
 A key part of my work involves drawing causal inferences from observational data to uncover the underlying mechanisms driving these digital interactions.
 I am also deeply interested in the ethical dimensions of AI, particularly in addressing algorithmic bias and promoting fairness in socio-technical systems.
 Through my research, I aim to generate insights into how people engage in online communities while contributing to developing more responsible and interpretable AI systems.

-Please feel free to reach out!
+Feel free to reach out!

 <!-- Prior to this, I worked as a Research Assistant at the [Third Space Research Group](https://thirdspace.toronto.edu/) at the University of Toronto under [Prof. Ishtiaque Ahmed](https://www.ishtiaque.net/) and [Prof. Shebuti Rayana](http://shebuti.com/) (SUNY Old Westbury) on Covid-19 Stigma Detection on Twitter.
 I also worked as a Research Assistant at the [AISys Lab](https://github.com/softsys4ai) at the University of South Carolina under [Prof. Pooyan Jamshidi](https://pooyanjamshidi.github.io/) on Causal Transfer Learning. -->